Adeline Dutton Train Whitney: Career

-To these followed Real Folks and The Other Girls, published by Osgood & Co., in 1872–73.
+Her later works included Real Folks and The Other Girls, published by Osgood & Co., from 1872 to 1873.
 After this followed Sights and Insights, detailing the experiences of a party travelling in Europe.
-In the winter of 1877, Whitney compiled a cookbook entitled Just How, and in the spring of 1879, she published her story entitled Odd or Even with the firm of Osgood & Co.
+In the winter of 1877, Whitney compiled a cookbook entitled Just How, and in the spring of 1879, she published Odd or Even with Osgood & Co.
 After the issue of Odd or Even, Messrs.
-Houghton & Osgood, having previously purchased of Loring the plates of all Whitney's other books, prepared a uniform edition of all her works.
+Houghton & Osgood, having previously purchased from Loring the plates of all Whitney's other books, prepared a uniform edition of all her works.
 From time to time, Whitney published poetry in the Atlantic Monthly, or other papers; these were collected in a volume entitled "Pansies," published by Osgood & Co. in 1872.

 The 1905, New International Encyclopedia expressed the opinion that with Hitherto (1869) "the period of her best work ends."
 Whitney also patented a set of alphabet blocks for children.